C2SM/c2sm.github.io/docs/alps/vclusters.md

   ProxyJump ela
 ```

-This would allow standard connections like `ssh santis` but also specifying the login node like `ssh santis-ln002` if needed.
-Replace `cscsusername` with your actual user name.
+This allows standard connections like `ssh santis`, but you can also specify a login node if needed, e.g., `ssh santis-ln002`.
+Replace `cscsusername` with your actual username.

 ## Santis